own-boldsbrain/bua/README.md

 ## Overview

-BUA acts similarly to tha typical [computer-use](https://platform.openai.com/docs/models/computer-use-preview) completion model.
-At a high level, BUA will look at a screenshot and the DOM elements of the browser interface and output an action, than can easily be executed from any browser driver.
+BUA acts similarly to the typical [computer-use](https://platform.openai.com/docs/models/computer-use-preview) completion model.
+At a high level, BUA will look at a screenshot and the DOM elements of the browser interface and output an action, that can easily be executed from any browser driver.

 ## Abstractions